-This happens every year, and for importers working with Chinese factories, it’s important to understand the impact this holiday can have on their supply chain.
+This happens every year, and for importers working with Chinese factories, it’s important to understand the impact of this holiday on their supply chain.

-The holiday slows business down in a way that no holiday in the US, Europe, or Australia ever does.
+CNY slows business down in a way that no holiday in the US, Europe, or Australia ever does.
 It also leads to increased quality issues that need to be mitigated around the holiday period.

 How Long do Factories Shut Down for Chinese New Year?

 During CNY, every factory in the country shuts down… Every factory.
 The official public holiday only lasts for seven days.
 But, the majority of factories are fully closed for between two and four weeks.

 You may be wondering why a business would shut down for a whole month.